Mykhailiuk66/FlexPhone/README.md

 <h1>FlexPhone</h1>

-FlexPhone is an e-commerce website designed for purchasing smartphones.
-The site features a catalog of various phones, allowing users to browse, filter and buy products.
-FlexPhone is integrated with the Stripe payment system to provide a secure checkout process.
-Users can add items to their cart, manage their cart items, and complete their transactions.
+FlexPhone is an e-commerce website for purchasing smartphones, featuring a phone catalog, cart management, and a secure checkout process integrated with Stripe.

 <a href="https://flex-phone-client.vercel.app">Link</a>